Mine Snapshot2

 1. Mineral Resources have been classified using the CIM Standards.
 Mineral Resources are reported in situ or in stockpiles inclusive of those Mineral Resources that have been modified to Mineral Reserves.
 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.

-4. The Qualified Person for the resource estimate is Michael Johnson, P.Geo., our Technical Services Manager.
+3. The Qualified Person for the in situ Mineral Resource estimate is Michael Johnson, P.Geo., our Technical Services Manager.

-5. The Qualified Person for the stockpile estimate is Peter Montano, our Vice President, Projects.
+4. The Qualified Person for the stockpile estimate is Peter Montano, P.E., our Vice President, Projects.

 Probable Mineral Reserves Statement